Lieb-Robinson bounds with exponential-in-volume tails: Nested commutator bounds

 \section{Nested commutator bounds}

-Having reviewed the standard single-commutator Lieb-Robinson bound, we now develop a formalism to obtain strong bounds on nested commutators.
+Having reviewed the standard single-commutator Lieb-Robinson bound, we now develop a formalism to generalize Thm.~\ref{thm:chen_LR_bound} to nested commutators.
+The proof technique is quite similar; however, there are additional details to check, including a convenient choice of equivalence classes and the need to account for the ordering of terms between the different irreducible paths, which was automatic in the case of a single commutator.

 This section focuses on systems with only nearest-neighbor interactions on some interaction graph.
-The generalization to systems with exponential-tailed interactions (which is important for some of our applications) will be presented in Section \ref{sec:exponential}.
+The generalization to systems with exponential-tailed interactions (which is important for some of our applications) will be presented in Sec.~\ref{sec:exponential}.